informalsystems/tendermint-rs/docs/spec/fastsync/fastsync.md

 height of the blockchain, and produces as output (i) a list *L* of blocks starting at height *h* to some height *terminationHeight*, and (ii) the application state when applying the transactions of the list *L* to *s*.

+> The returned value *terminationHeight* is the height of the block with the largest
+> height that could be verified.
+In order to do so, *Fastsync* needs the
+> block at height  *terminationHeight + 1* of the blockchain.

-Fastsync has to satisfy the following
+Fastsync has to satisfy the following properties:
-properties:

 #### **[FS-SEQ-LIVE]**:
 *Fastsync* eventually terminates.